sghoweri/ascmats.github.io/EasyModeInstall.md

 <img src="images/USBWeb_6_ConfigWifi.png" width="400">

-- Once your Wi-Fi has been accepted you will see this, click on "skip" (we've only [installed this short code](https://github.com/ASCKing9/TrampleTek-Blue-code/blob/main/TrampleTekBlueYamlStub.yaml) that preps for ESPHome adoption).
+- Once your Wi-Fi has been accepted you will see this, click on "skip".

 <img src="images/USBWeb_7_DeviceOnNetwork.png" width="400">